• Skip to primary navigation

 • Large Eggs: I've used pasta gialla eggs (Italian eggs with intensely colored orange yolks), but any large eggs will do.
 I recommend using antibiotic-free, organic, free-range eggs if you can afford them because they're much healthier and make a better-tasting pasta.

-This pasta alla chitarra recipe is easy to make, but you'll need a chitarra guitar to get the correct pasta shape.
+This pasta alla chitarra recipe is easy to make, but you'll need a chitarra (guitar) to get the correct pasta shape.

 If you don't have the 'spaghetti guitar', you can also look for a Pugliesi troccolaturo, which is a special rolling pin that cuts square pasta called Troccoli or Troccolo, but these pasta shapes are usually wider than traditional chitarra pasta.

-1. Add the flour to a countertop or in a large mixing bowl and create a well in the center.
+Step 1.
+Add the flour to a countertop or in a large mixing bowl and create a well in the center.
 Add the eggs and, using a fork or your hands, start to incorporate the flour from the sides into the center until you have a shaggy dough.

-3. Rest the dough for at least 30 minutes or up to 1 ½ hours.
+Step 2.
+Knead the dough until smooth for about 8-10 minutes.
+Then rest the dough for at least 30 minutes or up to 1 ½ hours.

-4. Portion the dough into 4 equal pieces and roll the pasta into sheets using a pasta machine or a rolling pin.
+Step 3.
+Portion the dough into 4 equal pieces and roll the pasta into sheets using a pasta machine or a rolling pin.

-6. Dust the cut strands with flour to keep from sticking, and roll them up into a nest and place onto a flour-dusted sheet tray to rest before cooking or to freeze for cooking later.
+Step 5.
+Dust the cut strands with flour to keep from sticking, and roll them up into a nest and place onto a flour-dusted sheet tray to rest before cooking or to freeze for cooking later.

 Find the full recipe instructions in the recipe card.

-Chitarra Pasta (Tonnarelli) Step-by-Step Photos
+How to Cook Chitarra Pasta (Tonnarelli)

 Best Sauces to Serve With Homemade Chitarra Pasta